Jean de Carrouges: Crusade of Nicopolis

-In early 1396, following the peace treaty with England, the French army mobilised against another pressing threat; that of the Turks to the East, as part of a new crusade.
+In early 1396, following the peace treaty with England, the French army mobilised against another pressing threat; that of the Ottoman Turks to the East, as part of a new crusade.
 As a leader of the original party to investigate events in Hungary, it was natural that Jean de Carrouges would return with his followers in the service of his old commander, Admiral Jean de Vienne.
 The army crossed Central Europe, united with the Hungarians and marched south, burning the city of Vidin, and massacring the inhabitants before following the course of the Danube southeast, cutting a swathe of destruction through the Ottoman territory.
 On 12 September, the army arrived at the city of Nicopolis, but was repulsed from its walls, and settled into a siege.

 Two weeks later, Sultan Bayezid I arrived with a large army to the south of the town, and took up a strong defensive position, challenging the crusaders to meet him.
 The crusader army moved to confront him on 24 September, but poor discipline and fractured leadership between the national factions resulted in a premature assault by the French force against the bluffs controlled by Ottoman troops.
 With the allied army strung out, Bayezid marshaled his reserves, and defeated the crusaders in a furious engagement which felled most of the allied army.
 Thousands more were captured and executed after the battle by the victorious Turkish troops.

 The exact fate of Sir Jean de Carrouges is unknown, but it is probable that he fell close to his commander, Jean de Vienne, whose forces were trapped in a gully and decimated by Turkish cavalry.
 After his death, his estates passed to his 10-year-old son, Robert de Carrouges, and a mural of Jean and Marguerite de Carrouges was painted in the Abbey of St. Étienne in Caen to celebrate his memory.
 Over time, both the family and mural faded into obscurity.

 His family was succeeded by that of Le Veneur de Tillières.
 The latter received the land and Château de Carrouges, which they remained the owner of until 1936, when the last representative of the family line ceded them to the State.
 In 1944, the castle was restored, as well as now managed by the Centre des monuments nationaux, and open to the public.

 The commune of Sainte-Marguerite-de-Carrouges, close to the town of Carrouges, was also named for Marguerite de Carrouges.